alexhallam/tv/README.md

 # Tools similar to tv

-`column` Comes standard with linux.
+`column` Comes standard with Linux.
 To get similar functionality run `column file.csv -ts,`

 Though `column` is similar I do think there are some reasons `tv` is a better tool.